 Apple Health covers deliveries provided by a licensed midwife, nurse midwife or physician.
 Apple Health covers planned home births and births in birthing centers or hospitals.
 To determine what the best option is for you, talk with your maternity provider.

-Women who are pregnant, covered through Washington Apple Health, and have a substance abuse history may be eligible to receive CUP Women services provided by a CUP Women provider.
+Individuals who are pregnant, covered through Washington Apple Health, and have a substance abuse history may be eligible to receive CUP Women services provided by a CUP Women provider.
 Learn more about CUP.